Dr. Brett Winchester

 Dr. Peter Roy is from Muskego, Wisconsin, and attended the University of Wisconsin-Madison where he received a bachelor’s degree in Kinesiology and Exercise Science.
 During his time in Madison, he played wide receiver for the Wisconsin Badgers football team and developed a passion for treating and training athletes.

 Dr. Peter Roy then attended Palmer College of Chiropractic in Davenport, Iowa.
-There, he developed a passion for rehab exercise (DNS) and musculoskeletal diagnosis and treatment.
+There, he focused on rehab exercise (DNS) and musculoskeletal diagnosis and treatment.
 Dr. Peter Roy also was an active member of the Motion Palpation Institute (MPI) and served as MPI club president his final year at Palmer.
 Dr. Peter Roy spent his last trimester at Winchester Spine & Sport where he served as an intern.
 During this time, he found himself inspired by the energy of the office, the knowledge of the doctors, and charmed by the town of Troy.

 .